 - The U.S. has a low traffic fatality rate (drunk, as well as sober) and is a very safe nation in which to drive.
-And it’s been getting safer for decades.12 There are now fewer than one and a half deaths (including the deaths of bicyclists, motorcyclists, pedestrians, auto drivers, and auto passengers) per one hundred million vehicle miles traveled.13 Alcohol-related traffic fatalities have dropped from 60% of all traffic deaths in 1982 down to 39% in recent years.14
+And it’s been getting safer for decades.110

-- Alcohol-related traffic fatalities per vehicle miles driven has also dropped dramatically — from 1.64 deaths per 100 million miles traveled in 1982 down to 0.56.15
+- Alcohol-related traffic fatalities per vehicle miles driven has also dropped dramatically.13

-- The proportion of alcohol-related crash fatalities has fallen 35% since 1982, but the proportion of traffic deaths NOT associated with alcohol have jumped 53% during the same time.
-We’re winning the battle against alcohol-related traffic fatalities, but losing the fight against traffic deaths that are not alcohol-related.16
+- The proportion of alcohol-related crash fatalities has fallen 35% since 1982.
+However, the proportion of traffic deaths NOT associated with alcohol have jumped 53% during the same time.
+We’re winning the battle against alcohol-related traffic fatalities, but losing the fight against traffic deaths that are not alcohol-related.14

 The declining proportion of accidents involving intoxication is good news.
 However, we can do even more to reduce drunk driving deaths.
 Through our individual actions we can do much right now to protect ourselves and others.

 V. Health Problems

 While the moderate consumption of alcohol is associated with better health and longer life than is abstinence, the heavy consumption of alcohol, especially over a period of many years, can lead to serious health problems and even death.

 Fetal Alcohol Syndrome